Fully dedicated to Excipient Characterization

 Complementary to a Certificate of Analysis

-Being active for more than 20 years in formulation development learned us that the limited information on an excipient Certificate of Analysis often falls short in explaining observed formulation characteristics or in appointing product specific FRCs.
+Being active for 25 years in formulation development has learned us that the limited information on an excipient Certificate of Analysis often falls short in explaining observed formulation characteristics or in appointing product specific FRCs.
 So there must be more to it,....

 With all this, Excipia can help your company to identify critical FRCs of excipients and combination of excipients in a formulation, or investigate batch to batch variability, select specific excipient batches or set in-house specifications for customized product properties.